Talk to Local Expert

 What's Excludes

-• Any donation along the trail and anything that not mentioned above
+• Donations along the trail and anything not mentioned above

-• Guide/Transfer in Pokhara and Kathmandu for sightseeing
+• Guide and transfer services in Kathmandu and Pokhara for sightseeing

 Trip Equipments